underlay/styx/README.md

 ```

 **Subgraph matching is more like a graph analog of a key-value store** than a query language itself: a reliable, conceptually clean intermediate interface that more specialized DSLs should build off.
 This is the purpose of the Styx project: to be an abstract graph store that exposes natural high-level graph primitives while minimizing loss of generality.

-It has some great properties!
-It's provably general: the operation is defined for every pair of graphs (usually returning the empty graph)

-Yes but that's _silly_, nobody wants to learn a new language and _worse_, it can't be assembled by computers.
-What does that mean?
-It means thta

-## Query Processing

-## Dynamism and beyond

 ```golang
 // Open an IPFS Shell